extenda/actions/cloud-deploy/README.md

 a `PodMonitoring` resource.
 This example will collect metrics every 60 seconds from the default path `/metrics`.
 Scraping is performed on the internal service port 8080 and will not pass through the security sidecar.

+Monitoring is also supported on Cloud Run services and will use a sidecar to collect the metrics.

 ```yaml
 kubernetes:
   type: Deployment